Gruftikus/tes4ll/game/Oblivion/Data/Docs/README-tes4ll-Oblivion.txt

 Uninstallation
 ==============
 Restore the old LOD meshes in Data\meshes\landscape\lod which you (hopefully!) saved.
 Delete tes4ll.exe, and the content of ini\tes4ll

+Why?
+====
+In the Oblivion game engine, the LOD meshes can be replaced quad-by-quad only.
+If one has a lot of landscape changes, the following problems might appear:

+* The quad meshes do not fit at their borders, because they were created independently.

+* "Wall-like" steps between the normal grid and the LOD meshes.

+* Floating objects (trees, buildings).

 Generation of meshes (the simple method)